ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Don't do that.

 Some languages, most emblematically C, treat certain values as errors.
-For instance, when receiving data through a network connection, a function expected to return the number of received bytes might return a negative number meaning:
+For instance in `man 2 read`, one can read:
+> On error, -1 is returned, and `errno` is set to indicate the error.

-“timed out waiting”.
-Another example would be returning the empty string when extracting a substring of negative length.
-Great software was written using this style, but it is not the proper way to deal with errors in OCaml.
+Great software was written using this style.
+However, since correct are errors values can't be distinguished, nothing but the programmer's discipline ensures errors aren't ignored.
+This has been the cause of many bugs, some with dire consequences.
+This is not the proper way to deal with errors in OCaml.

-OCaml has three major ways to deal with errors:
+There are three major ways to make it impossible to ignore errors in OCaml:
 1. Exceptions
 1. `Option` values
 1. `Result` values